 Fees of crowdfunding websites

-Another way to choose your crowdfunding platform is to compare the costs.
-This is important, as fees directly impact your returns.
+Another way to choose your crowdfunding platform is to compare the fees that crowdfunding sites charge.
+This is important, as platform fees directly impact your returns.
 Loan applicants are charged a percentage of the amount raised as well as payment processing fees.

 For investors, the fees are generally low.

-The fees are often low for investors, partly because the administration costs of crowdfunding are typically lower than at the bank.
+The fees are often low for investors, partly because the administration costs of raising funds this way are typically lower than one of a traditional business loan.
 As mentioned previously, most platforms will ask for a minimum investment amount between 10 and 100 euros, for example.
 In some cases there is a processing fee when investing in a project too.

 Pros of using a crowdfunding platform

-Peer-to-peer investing platforms have some advantages compared to traditional investing.
+Investing platforms have some advantages compared to traditional investing.
 Firstly, investing is made accessible and easy via, for example, real estate and p2p lending websites.
 You can create an account in minutes and start investing immediately.
-For this reason, the administration costs are also low.
+Because of this, the administration costs are also low.

 In addition, you can choose between many types of projects and choose what fits your investor needs best.
 Crowdfunding is a good fit for investors who want to be actively involved.
 Additionally, the platform makes due diligence easy by providing all the information you need on the project page.